 - Financial analysis, expected costs, target rental rates and feasibility of each development option

-This engagement includes a 12 to 18 month process, at the end of which, the university will start detailed design, planning and construction of a graduate and professional student village.
+This engagement includes a 12 to 18-month process, at the end of which, the university will start detailed design, planning and construction of a graduate and professional student village.
 In the coming month, we will share an outline of the timeline for this process.
 Additional engagement with stakeholders, including graduate and professional students, will be key to this process.

 Vanderbilt will engage with B&D through a dual-committee structure.
 The executive committee is comprised of representatives critical to the initiative and associated with key university leadership, with a high degree of participation in the process.
 The executive committee will engage the advisory committee to offer input associated with elements of the project as required.
-The advisory committee is comprised of functional and operational stakeholders, and will provide a variety of perspectives necessary to developing a project that meets Vanderbilt’s objectives for graduate and professional student housing.
+The advisory committee is comprised of functional and operational stakeholders and will provide a variety of perspectives necessary to develop a project that meets Vanderbilt’s objectives for graduate and professional student housing.
 The advisory committee will provide input on decisions and form sub-committees and additional working groups as needed.